Q-tipwithaface/Q-tip/_posts/2022-11-04-Blog_For_N@TM_Tri2.md

 # Art From Other Classes

 ## 3D Animation
-3D Animation is a computer art class that uses blender to create pieces of art. . .
+3D Animation is a computer art class that uses blender to create pieces of art.
+3D Animation creates art by using both the elements of art and the principles of design.
+This is an image of a room that contains Valentine's Day decorations.
+The shape used the most is the heart as that is what is used to represent love during Valentine's Day.
+The art piece also uses many colors to bring the room and the objects in it to life.

 ![]({{ site.baseurl }}/images/heartdonut.jpg "Picture For 3D Animation")

 ## Ceramics
-Ceramics is an art class that uses clay to build unique objects that can express their own artistic style. . .
+Ceramics is an art class that uses clay to build unique objects that can express ones own artistic style.
+Here is an image of an art piece from that class.
+It is a pot that is shaped as a chess rook and that sits on top of a chess board.
+The piece is made up of only two colors, probably so that the piece is designed similarly to a traditional chess board.

 ![]({{ site.baseurl }}/images/clayrook.jpg "Picture For Ceramics")

 ## Drawing and Painting
 Drawing and Painting is using a canvas to draw or paint to express an unlimited amount of style and/or emotion.
-This trimester, it looks like the students were using aluminum cans to make art. . .
+This trimester, it looks like the students were using aluminum cans to make their art pieces.
+This one is of a bald eagle surrounded by grassland and trees.
+The aluminum can gives the bald eagle a 3d effect that brings out the bird and makes it stand out from traditional drawings of art.

 ![]({{ site.baseurl }}/images/biggestbird.jpg "Picture For Drawing and Painting")